devops-works/binenv/README.md

 The always up-to-date list is [here](https://github.com/devops-works/binenv/blob/master/distributions/distributions.yaml).

-The list can be generated as markdown using `make descriptions`.
+The list can be generated as markdown using `make distributions`.

 Open an issue (or send a PR) if you need one that is not in the list.